chapel-lang/chapel/doc/rst/tools/chplcheck/chplcheck.rst

 'rules' that lead to warnings.

 ``chplcheck`` supports the Language Server Protocol, allowing it to be used as part of your favorite editor.
-The following images demonstrates its use Neovim:
+The following image demonstrates its' use in
+Neovim:

 .. image:: neovim.png
   :alt: Screenshot of code using ``chplcheck``